 Seems like a simple task, especially when your plan is to “not go hard” in Vegas.
 I sound like an idiot!
 You don’t go to Vegas and not go hard.
 I was proven so wrong when I woke up the following morning, with my ankle the size of a softball, my head pounding, and had to re-trace my steps (literally) from the night before.
 Here’s what I remember.
 Anita, Kayla, and I went to the famous “Welcome to Las Vegas” sign.
 We then drank and checked out some casinos and headed over to Marquee.
 3LAU was the DJ and I was pretty pumped to be at Marquee Mondays for him!
 We get up to the door and Kayla, didn’t have her passport, she couldn’t enter the club and it didn’t really faze her cause we were pretty drunk already, so she went back to our hotel.

 Anita and I went to the club and successfully became the most beautiful bottle rats you’ve ever laid your eyes on.
 From this point on it’s all a blur.
 I know I fell off the side of VIP, where I was sitting, onto the dance floor.
 I had bruises on my ass and my legs for sure (I know this because I have pictures that can’t be posted).
 Then after that, I basically remember trying to get into this circle of people that were dancing.
 A big dance off and I wanted to be a part of it, because I love to dance!
 Someone pushed me out of the circle, and I think this is where I rolled my ankle.
 Who goes to a club, starts a dance circle and doesn’t want to battle other people?
 Assholes, that’s who.
 I’m convinced these people were from LA.
 Regardless, I’m pretty sure that’s when my ankle was rolled.
 It didn’t matter though.
 Hell, it didn’t matter that Anita wasn’t even there anymore!
 She apparently told me she was leaving but, shocker, I don’t remember.
 I just kept dancing until they shut the club down, then I WALKED the strip back to our hotel at 6am.
 Three hours later I wake up and my ankle looks like above picture.
 Keep in mind, our Tour hasn’t even started yet!
-The next two weeks I need to walk around LA, walk and dance at Coachella, and then go back to Vegas… At this point I’m just happy we have a flight back to LA…
+The next two weeks I need to walk around LA and then go back to Vegas… At this point I’m just happy we have a flight back to LA…